 If the Defendant has charges pending in another court or is currently on probation due to a prior conviction, then disposition must be coordinated.
 Competency or NGRI (not guilty by Reason of Insanity) cases must be resolved prior to diversion.

 Criminal records will be reviewed not to exclude but to assess Defendant's risk to staff and community.
 The defendant is expected to pay court costs that are set by the Judge.

 If the Defendant is not eligible for Mental Health Court an assessment can still make recommendations for conditions of probation.

 Screening is the identification of potential candidates for program consideration.
 This can be done at the earliest stages of the person's involvement in the justice system by non-clinical personnel, including:

 A screening form can be obtained at Mentor Municipal Court at the Clerk's office and or probation department.
 The Defendant must sign the form to make the referral.
-The referral can then be forwarded to Linda Bambic at Mentor Municipal Court or Julie Kalina-Hammond at Neighboring.
+The referral can then be forwarded to Linda Bambic at Mentor Municipal Court or Julie Kalina-Hammond at Crossroads Health.

 Where can I obtain more information on Mental Health Court?

 For further questions contact: Linda Bambic, Clerk of Court, Mentor Municipal Court at (440) 974-5744 or Julie A. Kalina-Hammond, LISW, CCDCI, Treatment Manager, Crossroads Health at (440) 856-0225.

 What is Small Claims?